jrmeyerhofer/LITA2017/Lesson_3/README.md

-# Lesson Three - Create custom menus
+# Lesson 3 - Create custom menus

 In this lesson we'll create a custom menu and a clickable button and image in a Google Sheet.

 ## Lesson Steps

 1. Open Google Drive: https://drive.google.com
-2. Create a new Google Sheet and name our file: "LITA 2017 Custom Menu (Lesson Three)"
+2. Create a new Google Sheet and name our file: "LITA 2017 Custom Menu (Lesson 3)"
 3. Click on Tools menu and choose Script Editor.
 4. Copy in this code overwriting everything that is there:
 ```javascript